 Manganese bronzes are the strongest and one of the most wear resistant alloys with high tensile strength, high yield strength, hardness and ductility similar to steel.
 In addition to their excellent mechanical properties, manganese bronzes are also corrosion resistant.
-C67300 and C67600 are typically known for their high impact resistance and excellent machinability.
+Manganese bronze alloys are also typically known for their high impact resistance and excellent machinability.

 COPPER NICKEL-TIN BRONZE